 Statistics show that out of every 1,000 infants born in the United States, six to eight of them will suffer some type of birth injury.
 That totals up to about 28,000 American infants each year.
 That’s just too many, but then again, one is too many.
-This is why our law firm, Birth Injury Safety, is launching a national campaign to raise awareness about birth injuries and work toward eliminating as many as we possibly can.
+That is why our law firm, Williams & Brown, LLP, launched a national campaign to raise awareness about birth injuries and work toward eliminating as many as we possibly can.
 To that end, we work consistently to update this website with the most accurate and up to date information regarding birth injuries.

 Cerebral palsy is an umbrella term referring to a group of disorders that affect a child’s ability to move and maintain posture and balance.
 The National Institutes of Health (NIH) defines cerebral palsy as a group of neurological disorders appearing in infancy or early childhood that permanently affect muscular coordination, balance, and body movement.

 Brachial plexus injuries can happen during birth.
 The baby's shoulders may become impacted on the mother's pubic bone during the birth process, a condition known as shoulder dystocia.
 The brachial plexus nerves may be stretched or torn.
 Some injuries heal over time.
 Other injuries may require extensive therapy and maybe even surgery.
 Brachial plexus nerve injuries include Erb's palsy and Klumpe's palsy.